Why choose Sciton BBL?

 What happens to your skin after BBL treatment?

 - Depending on the indication for the treatment, the effects on the skin are different.
 If BBL has been used to treat hyperpigmentation, the brown in your skin will have absorbed the red wavelength of light.
 This will be thermolysed and rise to the surface of the skin, forming microcrusts one day after treatment, and then slough off.
 The same is true of vascular lesions such as small facial vessels or generalised redness.
 With longer wavelengths of light, which are absorbed into the deeper dermis by water, the skin will appear a little red and swollen after the treatment.
 However there will be no other effects until typically 6 to 12 weeks after treatment when the new collagen production that was stimulated by the light starts creating a beautiful lifting effect in your skin.

 - In specific medical conditions, such as acne, the blue light from the BBL targets the surface bacteria, which contribute to driving the inflammatory component of the condition.
 This is a huge advantage of the treatment.
 In addition to this, by using the red light as part of the acne protocol, the deeper layers of the skin, and specifically, the meibomian and sebaceous glands, that are involved in the acne inflammatory process can be targeted and treated without any of the toxic and potentially dangerous side-effects of the standard oral medications that have been used for many years in the treatment of acne.

 - In ageing skin BBL stimulates the new production of collagen and elastin in the dermis.
-This has a lifting and strengthening effect and actually makes your skin more youthful and healthy.
+This has a lifting and strengthening effect and actually makes your skin more healthy.

 Can BBL look natural?